 How can Government Resource Planning Improve Citizen Services?

 Government Performance Management, Government Services and Accountability

 Governments carry complex mandates.
 Improving results requires mechanisms in GRP software for planning and analysis throughout the Budget Cycle with an emphasis on improving government services.

 Governments don’t have shareholders.
 They report to citizens, and citizens demand transparent and open government.
 Citizen reports focus on planned budgets versus actual expenditures.
 Governments use governance mechanisms to describe how objectives will be met, and then assess whether objectives were or were not met.
 Many governments follow international public sector accounting standards for these reports.
 Releasing this information to citizens makes governments more accountable.

 Managing and reporting on government performance requires a complex Chart of Accounts (COA) design.
 COAs change as governments find new ways to improve services and performance.
 These changes need to be integrated into the fundamental building blocks of Commitment Accounting to ensure that budgets are executed properly.

-There’s more to on-going government reform.
-The state-of-the-art in Enterprise Resource Planning (ERP) for the private sector focuses on Business Process Re-engineering (BPR).
+There’s more to on-going government PFM reform.
+The state-of-the-art in ERP for the private sector focuses on Business Process Reengineering (BPR).
 Businesses develop the most efficient processes and leverage best practices.
 Software is customized to achieve industry best practices, improved efficiency and unique business models.
 Once implemented, the software undergoes minor modifications.